-Qualified professionals will supervise soil salvage, soil stockpiling and placement of soils, and direct the sampling program to capture the range of variability in surface soil properties.
-A minimum sampling intensity of one sample for every 50,000 m3 of salvaged surface soil is recommended on average over the life of mine, with higher-intensity sampling occurring during early salvage operations to address any uncertainties regarding surface soil properties, followed by a decrease in sample intensity over time as confidence in surface soil properties increases4.
+Qualified Professionals will monitor and direct sampling, soil salvage, segregation, and stockpiling activities on-site.

+A minimum sampling intensity of one sample for every 50,000 m3 of salvaged surface soil is recommended on average over the life of mine, with higher-intensity sampling anticipated to occur during early salvage operations to address any uncertainties regarding surface soil properties, followed by an anticipated decrease in sample intensity over time as confidence in surface soil properties increases4.
 Soil properties to be tested during salvage are presented in Table 9.1-2 and it is recommended that one in five samples be analyzed for the subset of additional tests.

-The properties to be tested include PSD, OM and total Kjeldahl nitrogen, which are the required inputs for AWSC calculations.
-Table 9.1-2 also summarizes the soil suitability criteria defined in Sections 9.1.1 and 9.2.1.
+Table 9.1-2: Soil Properties to Be Tested during Soil and Overburden Salvage

-Soil Property Tests to Per form Suitability Criteria Notes All Samples Subset 1 Particle-size distribution 100, 5, 2, 1, 0.5, 0.25, 0.1, 0.05, 0.002 mm Mixed-mineral surface soil: coarse fragments (> 2 mm) less than 60% OVB: coarse fragments > 100 mm and > 25 mm will be less than 5% and 20%, respectively.
+Soil Property Tests to Perform Suitability Criteria Notes All Samples Subset 1 Particle-size distribution 100, 5, 2, 1, 0.5, 0.25, 0.1, 0.05, 0.002 mm Mixed-mineral surface soil: coarse fragments (> 2 mm) less than 60% OVB: coarse fragments > 100 mm and > 25 mm will be less than 5% and 20%, respectively.
 Input for AWSC calculations.
 Coarse fragment thresholds should be re-evaluated as data from salvage and mine wastes become available.
 Organic matter content Loss on ignition No criteria required; data should be collected for baseline information and to build datasets for ecohydrological modelling.
 Input for AWSC calculations.
 If inorganic carbon is suspected due to mineralogy, testing should be done by Walkley-Black method.
 Nutrients Total Kjeldahl nitrogen Olson available phosphorus No criteria required; data should be collected for baseline information and to build datasets for ecohydrological modelling.
 Input for AWSC calculations.
 Fertilization can supplement low soil nutrients during early establishment.
 Soil chemistry pH, electrical conductivity OVB pH: 4.5-8 OVB EC: <1 dS/m Criteria apply to OVB only.
 Element concentrations Standard metals (AI, B, Ca, Cu, Fe, K, Mg, Mn, Mo, S, Zn) + trace metals (Ag, As, Ba, Be, Cd, Co, Cr, Hg, Ni, Pb, Se, Sn, Sr, U, V) 2 (Refer to note 2) OVB: Element concentrations below CCME thresholds for parkland soils (or alternate Project-specific criteria) Element concentration thresholds should be re-evaluated as operational data become available.